-Flows and Flow Matching
+Flow-based Models and Flow Matching

 An introduction to flow matching.

 Flow-based models are an example of a probabilistic generative model.
-The goal of probablisitic modeling is to model the distribution of a random variable \(X\).
+The goal of probabilistic modeling is to model the distribution of a random variable \(X\).
 This is typically done in a supervised fashion using examples \(\{x^{(i)}\}_{i=1}^N\) collected from the data distribution.
 We learn to approximate the probability density function of the data distribution with a model \(p(x;\theta)\) where \(\theta\) represents the parameters of a neural network.
-Specifically, flow-based models learn to model the data distribution through normalizing flows.
-The main benefit of flow-based models is that they are effecient for sample generation and likelihood evaluation.
+Why might this be useful?
+The most well-known use case is sampling.
+Once we have an approximation of the data distribution, we can sample from it to create new unseen data.
+In the past decade, we have witnessed Variational Auto-Encoders (VAE), Generative Adversarial Networks (GAN) and diffusion models at the forefront of research in generative modelling.
+These models have been applied successfully across various domains especially for image generation.

 Normalizing Flows

+In future blog posts, we will see that flow matching is a way to train continuous normalizing flows.
+So we start by covering the basics of normalizing flows.
 The framework for normalizing flows is based on a rather simple fact from probability theory.
 Suppose \(\mathbf{x_0} \in \mathbb{R}^d\) is distributed according to \(p\) i.e. \(\mathbf{x_0} \sim p\).
 Let \(f: \mathbb{R}^d \to \mathbb{R}^d\) be an invertible and differentiable function.
 Now, let’s do a change of variables, \(\mathbf{x_1} = f(\mathbf{x_0})\).
-We can write \(q\), the distribution of the transformed variable \(\mathbf{x_1}\) in terms of \(p\).
+Then we are able to determine \(q\), the distribution of the transformed variable, \(\mathbf{x_1}\), in terms of \(p\).
 Namely,

-\(\begin{align} q(\mathbf{x_1}) &= p(\mathbf{x_0})\left|\det \frac{\partial f^{-1}}{\partial \mathbf{x_1}}(\mathbf{x_1})\right| \notag \\ &= p\left(f^{-1}(\mathbf{x_1})\right)\left|\det \frac{\partial f^{-1}}{\partial \mathbf{x_1}}(\mathbf{x_1})\right|. \end{align}\) The notation \(\frac{\partial f^{-1}}{\partial \mathbf{x_1}}\) denotes the Jacobian of \(f^{-1}\).
-Also, because the transformation is invertible, we can obtain \(p\) from \(q\) too:
+The notation \(\frac{\partial f^{-1}}{\partial \mathbf{x_1}}\) denotes the Jacobian of \(f^{-1}\).
+Also, because the transformation is invertible, we can write \(p\) in terms of \(q\) too:

 \[\begin{align*} p(\mathbf{x_0}) &= q(\mathbf{x_1})\left|\det \frac{\partial f}{\partial \mathbf{x_0}}(\mathbf{x_0}) \right| \\ &= q(f(\mathbf{x_0}))\left|\det \frac{\partial f}{\partial \mathbf{x_0}}(\mathbf{x_0}) \right|. \end{align*}\]